January 28, 2014 | car accident Claims

 - accident location;

-- where you were traveling;
+- where you were travelling;

 - how the accident occurred;